 Review expectations for planning committee

-Review Cannibis Regulation as it applies to Tesuque Planning effort
+Review Cannabis Regulation as it applies to Tesuque Planning effort

 Develop next steps and framework for finalizing plan and timeline

 Review of Virtual Meeting Protocols, Introductions, Agenda Review: The facilitator introduced herself and asked participants to enter their name and email into the Chat Function (in lieu of a sign in sheet).
 Virtual meeting protocols and agenda were reviewed.